 Campaigns and messages for social justice, anti-racism and human rights spread quickly, across borders, reaching a large and growing audience.
-The rise of social media and communications platforms has amplified these voices and actions, showing the interconnectivity not only of communities, but of these other social movements."
+The rise of social media and communications platforms has amplified these voices and actions, showing the interconnectivity not only of communities, but of these issues as well.